Skip to main content

 • Keep windows and doors closed to minimize entry of mold or fungus.

-• Routinely clean places that are often touched by others in the home, such as faucets, countertops, doorknobs, window blind rods, and light switches.
+• Routinely clean all touchable items and surfaces, such as faucets, countertops, doorknobs, window blind rods, and light switches.

-Mold remediation: If mold is discovered in walls or carpets before the recipient comes home, have it professionally removed and complete all other cleaning several weeks before the recipient arrives home.
+• If mold is discovered in walls or carpets before the recipient comes home, have it professionally removed and complete all other cleaning several weeks before the recipient arrives home.
 If mold is discovered after the recipient is home, it is best not to disturb it.
 Have the severity of the mold problem evaluated by a professional.
 Consult with your immunologist.
 Relocation may be necessary.

 Long-term follow-up